Highmark Stadium (New York): Stadium records and facts

+The first NFL game at the stadium was on September 30, 1973, a 9–7 victory against the New York Jets.
 The first NFL playoff game at the stadium came in the 1988 season, a 17–10 Bills victory over the Houston Oilers on January 1, 1989.
 The Bills won every ensuing playoff game at the stadium until they were defeated on December 28, 1996 by the Jacksonville Jaguars.
 They would not lose another playoff game at the stadium until January 22, 2023, when they lost 27–10 in the AFC Divisional Round against the Cincinnati Bengals.

-From Highmark Stadium's opening until the end of the 2019 NFL season, the Bills have defeated each of the 31 other teams there at least once and are unbeaten there against three teams: the Arizona Cardinals (4–0), Green Bay Packers (7–0), and Tampa Bay Buccaneers (2–0).
+The Bills have defeated each of the 31 other teams there at least once and are unbeaten there against three teams: the Arizona Cardinals (5–0), Green Bay Packers (7–0), and Tampa Bay Buccaneers (4–0), who visited the stadium for the final time on November 16, 2025.

+The last Bills regular season home game at the stadium will be on January 3/4, 2026 against the New York Jets, the first opponent they faced at the stadium.
+But if the Bills win the AFC East and clinch the playoffs, then the final game will be a playoff game.

 Design and renovation

 The stadium is open-air, with a capacity of 71,870.
 It has never had a natural grass surface; AstroTurf was installed in the stadium upon its opening in 1973.
 The first renovation occurred in 1984 when the stadium's capacity was increased to 80,290 with the addition of 16 executive suites.

 Eight years later in 1992, 24 more executive suites were added.
 In 1994, major renovations were made to the stadium including the addition of the Red Zone and Goal Line clubs that are enclosed in glass and have 500 seats.
 These renovations also added 14 executive suites.
 A massive $9.1 million (inflation adjusted) 41.5 by 31.5 ft Sony JumboTron video scoreboard was a major update in 1994 and was the largest in the U.S. at the time.
 In 1998, $57 million were spent to refit the stadium with larger seats and more luxury and club seating as a part of the Bills lease renewal with Erie County.
 This caused the seating capacity to be reduced to just under 74,000.